Ho Chi Minh City travel guide

 Parking: Parking is available at the airport.

-This city boasts some of the world's most chaotic traffic, much of which consists of bicycles and motorcycles.
+This city has some of the world's most chaotic traffic, much of which consists of bicycles and motorcycles.
 It is tempting to want to hire a bike and join in the fray, and they are available, but it can be a nerve-wracking experience piloting your own vehicle.
 A better option is to flag down a motorcycle taxi and negotiate an hourly rate.
 Most of the major hotels and restaurants attract concentrations of taxi cabs that can be hailed from the roadside, and taxis can also be ordered by telephone.
 Most tour operators offer the services of a car and driver for the day.

-Ho Chi Minh City is in the tropics, and very close to the sea, so its climate is steadily warm to hot all year, with temperatures averaging between 70°F (21°C) and 90°F (32°C) all year round.
+Ho Chi Minh City is in the tropics, and very close to the sea, so its climate is warm to hot all year, with temperatures averaging between 70°F (21°C) and 90°F (32°C) all year round.
 Temperatures are slightly cooler between December and April, which is also the dry season.
 Rains begin in May and become heavy between June and August, but the showers are sudden and short, with the sun usually reappearing fairly quickly.
 There is a danger of typhoons from July to November.
 The best time to visit is in the cool, dry season, between December and April.

 - Vietnam Airlines